maksimshchavelev/server-monitoring-utility/server/for-developers/own_module.md

 - Place the module header file in `include/modules/<module name>/` and the source file in `src/modules/<module name>/`
 - The module name (class name) must not contain `Module` in any case.
 The module name is displayed in the client-side UI.

-When designing smu-server, we envisioned functionality that would maximize simplicity and standardization for module creation.
+When designing smu-server, I envisioned functionality that would maximize simplicity and standardization for module creation.
 We will explore this functionality next.

 # IModule - Where It All Begins
 All modules must inherit from the `IModule` class (otherwise it will cause a compilation error).
 This is a base abstract class that provides essential functionality.
 Its structure is shown below: